superluminar-io/super-eks/README.md

 __super-eks__ makes some decisions for you.
 If you want an expert setup maybe __super-eks__ isn't for you.
 If you believe core functionality is missing please open a GitHub issue.

+### I don't want to use CDK?
+Do you offer alternatives?

+We are planning to release a standalone one click Cloudformation installer in the future.